- Can I use an LED on a dimming switch/circuit?

 - Candle shapes – for use in some porch lights, in wall sconces and in some chandeliers.

-- Some CFLs are qualified to be used in 3-way and dimmable fixtures (like chandeliers, recessed lights or track lighting).
+- Some LEDs are qualified to be used in 3-way and dimmable fixtures (like chandeliers, recessed lights or track lighting).

 Why are incandescent bulbs so inefficient?

 Incandescent light bulbs work by heating a tungsten filament, or wire, until it glows.
 This is what produces the light you see.
 Unfortunately, 90% of the energy used to generate that light is wasted as heat, making incandescent bulbs a very inefficient way to light your home.
-ENERGY STAR qualified CFLs, on the other hand, create a chemical reaction among gases located inside the glass tube, causing phosphors to illuminate.
-This is a much more efficient way of producing light, and means CFLs produce far less heat.Back to Top
+ENERGY STAR qualified LEDs, on the other hand, connect an LED chip to an electrical current, which excites the electrons within the semiconductor.
+This results in a release of photons, which we see as light.
+This is a much more efficient way of producing light, and means LEDs produce far less heat.Back to Top

 How does a product earn the ENERGY STAR?